-In this webinar we discuss captioning live events, including how to select the appropriate real-time captioning service, and how to prepare for the event to ensure the best user experience for your event viewers.
+In this webinar we discuss captioning live events, including how to select the appropriate live captioning service, and how to prepare for the event to ensure the best user experience for your event viewers.

 Note: The following video should be considered an alternative to the Annotated Transcript, which contains descriptions of visual references in the media.
 Also, the pages listed in the Resources section are primarily text-based, and will be useful to those who do not have access to the visual content.